lawrencesalinas/Pocket-Food-Fault/readme.md

 + ejs-layouts

 ## API to use
-+ Skyscanner API
++ TripAdvisor Api
 + Amadeus API
-+ TripAdvisor Api

 ## Models
 + User
 + Landmarks
-+ restaurant
++ restaurants

 ## MVP
-+ create an index page to sign up
-+ when signed up, user is able to search for travel destinations using the search bar
++ create a page where  user is able to search for travel destinations using the search bar
-+ create an attractions page list
++ create an attractions page list for the chosen destination
 + Attraction page will render city name, 4-5 recommended landmarks, 4-5 highest rated restaurants/food places to go
 + create detailed pages for selected landmarks or restaurants
++ create links to go back to the  home page, attractions page.

 ## Stretch
 + add hotels pricings